-shocks, and document their evolution and joint dynamics across markets.
+Our contribution to the literature is threefold.
+First, we construct new indicators of market liquidity based on basic finance theory, which have the advantage of using only readily available market price data.
+Our indicators are likely to improve on other indicators used in the literature by capturing the dynamics of liquidity shocks, as they are based on models of returns with time-varying volatility.
+We construct liquidity indicators for equity, bond, and money markets in major advanced and emerging market countries, both at a national and global levels, and document their co-movements across markets and countries.
+Furthermore, we use these indicators to construct measures of global systemic liquidity shocks, and document their evolution and joint dynamics across markets.
 Second, we assess the extent to which our liquidity indicators, both national and global, can be viewed as risk factors embedded in bond spreads.
 The analysis is performed for both advanced economies (bond yield spreads over the risk-free rate) and emerging markets (EMBI spreads).
-Third, because of the lower cost of capital firms may face when operating in more liquid equity markets, and in light of the positive effects of financial integration on both growth opportunities and a measure of liquidity of equity markets documented in De Nicolò and Ivaschenko (2008), we assess the extent to which liquidity indicators are positively associated with proxy measures of countries' growth opportunities.
+Third, we assess the extent to which liquidity indicators are positively associated with proxy measures of countries' growth opportunities.
+This analysis is motivated by the fact that, ceteris paribus, firms may face a lower cost of capital firms when operating in more liquid equity markets, and by the findings of the positive effects of financial integration on both growth opportunities and a measure of liquidity of equity markets documented in De Nicolò and Ivaschenko (2008).

-Accordingly, three main results obtain.
+Three main results obtain.
 First, during the last decade market liquidity has increased in all countries and markets, accompanied by stronger cross-country co-movements between liquidity indicators, and hence, increased incidence of systemic liquidity shocks.
 Specifically, liquidity indicators increased in virtually all markets and countries since at least the mid-1990s, with the most pronounced advances witnessed in emerging markets.
 In addition, correlations between liquidity indicators increased, likely as a result of financial integration and globalization.
 Moreover, the evolution of indicators of global systemic liquidity shocks suggests indicate increased incidence of such shocks.
 It appears that market developments and increased market linkages brought about increased exposure of country financial markets to common liquidity shocks and enhanced the transmission of these shocks.